tyconsulting/blog.tyang.github.io/_posts/2014-04-21-experience-migrating-hyper-v-clusters-using-system-center-orchestrator-2012.md

 Early last year, we have started a project to upgrade the entire System Center suite to System Center 2012 (later on decided to go to R2).
 A part of this project is also to upgrade 2008 R2 Hyper-V clusters in supermarkets to Windows Server 2012 (and later on decided to go straight to Windows Server 2012 R2).

 I have been in my current role for just over 2.5 years now, one thing that I learnt while managing a large retail environment is, that Automation is <strong>THE</strong> key to our success.
 No matter what solutions you are planning to rollout to the stores, if you can’t automate the rollout process, your plan is not going to fly.
 Therefore scripting is pretty much the essential requirement for everyone in my team.
-And in the office, you hear the phrase “cookie cutter” a lot.
+And in the office, you hear the phrase "cookie cutter" a lot.
 Automation standardise and simplifies implementation processes for new technologies.
 Our job is pretty much to design all kinds of cookie cutters and hand them over to other teams to cut cookies.

 For the Hyper-V cluster upgrade, our end goal is that the implementers would enter a store number in the System Center Service Manager 2012 web portal and Service Manager would then kick off a series of Orchestrator runbooks to perform the upgrade.
 The upgrade would involve the following steps:
 <ol>